waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **RECURRING STATE-TRACKING FAILURE (Turn 10591):** Misreported turn number 10591 as 10590.
 - **CRITICAL HALLUCINATION (Turn 10592):** Hallucinated a warp at (14, 35) on VioletCity.
 The GameState confirms no warp exists there.
 The path to Route 32 is a southern map transition, not a warp tile.
 - **RECURRING STATE-TRACKING FAILURE (Turn 10591):** Misreported turn number 10591 as 10590.
+- **CRITICAL HALLUCINATION (Turn 10597):** Hallucinated a warp at (4, 2) on VioletCity.
+The GameState confirms no warp exists there.
+This is a recurring failure to verify warp locations before setting navigation goals.